nilayyildiz/nilayyildiz/README.md

 ### Hi there, I'm Nilay 👋

 - 💻 I am an Android Developer at Delivery Hero
-- 🎓 I just graduated from the Computer Engineering department
+- 📚 I study on my master's degree in the field of AI
 - 📫 How to reach me: 1nilay.yildiz@gmail.com

 <h3 align="left">Connect with me:</h3>